FredRobinson123/RenovationAgent/README.md

 ## Project Structure

-- `server/` - Backend server with Mastra agents and workflows
+- `server/` - Backend server with Mastra lead + specialist agents
-  - `src/mastra/agents/` - Budget and Design agents
+  - `src/mastra/agents/` - Lead agent and specialist definitions
-  - `src/mastra/tools/` - Custom tools for agents
+  - `src/mastra/tools/` - Custom tools for agents (including sub-agent wrappers)
-  - `src/mastra/workflows/` - Workflow orchestration
   - `src/mastra/llms/` - LLM model configuration

 ## Features

 - **Budget Agent**: Helps create detailed renovation budgets with spreadsheets
 - **Design Agent**: Assists with interior and exterior design using web search
-- **Workflow Orchestration**: Routes conversations to the appropriate agent
+- **Lead Agent Orchestration**: A single lead assistant coordinates the specialist agents through tool calls
-- **Clerk Authentication**: Only signed-in users can access the chat; each workflow request includes a Clerk session token that the backend verifies before execution.
+- **Clerk Authentication**: Only signed-in users can access the chat; each agent request includes a Clerk session token that the backend verifies before execution.

 ## Authentication Flow

 1. The React app is wrapped in `ClerkProvider`; unauthenticated visitors see the Clerk `<SignIn />` component.
-2. When a user submits a chat message, the frontend requests a fresh Clerk session token and sends it in the `Authorization: Bearer <token>` header to `POST /api/workflows/:id/run`.
+2. When a user submits a chat message, the frontend requests a fresh Clerk session token and sends it in the `Authorization: Bearer <token>` header to `POST /api/agents/lead-renovation-agent/run`.
 3. The backend verifies the token with `@clerk/backend`.
 Invalid or missing tokens receive `401 Unauthorized`.
-4. The verified `userId` (and email, if present) are forwarded to the workflow as part of `inputData`, enabling audit trails or personalized responses.
+4. The verified `userId` (and email, if present) are forwarded to the agent payload so downstream tooling can associate uploads and personalization.

 ## Tech Stack